sharetiles/.github/profile/README.md

 </p>

 <p>
   Machines that learn from experience unlock truly useful Al. Most can't, because training stops at deployment.
-Tiles enables the on-device AI infrastructure for continual learning using small language models and parameter-efficient fine-tuning.
+At Tiles, we're building the on-device AI infrastructure for continual learning using small language models and parameter-efficient fine-tuning methods.
 </p>

 <p>
   Tiles was founded in 2025 by <a href="https://ankeshbharti.com/">Ankesh</a> in Bengaluru, India.
-Ankesh is an applied researcher and technologist with a background in local-first technologies.
+Ankesh is an applied researcher and technologist with a background in browser and local-first technologies.

 </p>